ajeeshpu/addons-kitchensink/README.md

 ## Configuration

 The `www/config.xml` file holds configuration options for the Add-ons.
 Note that to change the Facebook App ID, you need to build a custom scanner.

+### Urban Airship

+To see the Urban Airship plugin at work you will need to build a custom scanner and set-up your Urban Airship API keys in `www/config.ios.xml`.
+For more info see [Urban Airship Add-on Setup Guide](http://guides.appgyver.com/steroids-addons/urban-airship/setup/).